nicolyoshikawa/allocate/README.md

 > [Allocate](https://allocate-py6y.onrender.com/) is a Splitwise clone created by Nicol Yoshikawa.
 >
-> Demonstrating an expert use of the technologies listed below, the team at Pour'd has developed a web application to allow users to explore, share, and review their favorite (or not so favorite) drinks, while connecting with fellow enthusiasts.
-Pour'd is your passport to drink discovery and community engagement.
+> Demonstrating an expert use of the technologies listed below, the team at Allocate has developed a web application to allow users to explore, share, and review their favorite (or not so favorite) drinks, while connecting with fellow enthusiasts.
+Allocate is your passport to drink discovery and community engagement.
 Join us now!

 ## Technologies Used